nooraalam1/Python_Crash/README.md

 # Python_Crash
 ## Context
 ## Environment Setup
- 1) Download Python from https://www.python.org/ and install it
+ 1) Download Python from https://www.python.org/ and install it.
- 2) Go to Command and type python --version, then it will show you the current version
+ 2) Go to Command and type python --version, then it will show you the current version.
  3) print("Hello World") --> Output: Hello World
 ## Indentation
+Python uses indentation to indicate a block of code. if a>b: print("Hello")